DrugLib.com — Drug Information Portal

 Rx drug information, pharmaceutical research, clinical trials, news, and more

-Pharmacokinetic and Pharmacodynamic Interactions Between the Cholesterol-Lowering Ezetimibe and the Non-Nucleoside Reverse Transcriptase Inhibitor Efavirenz During Chronic Treatment in Healthy Volunteers With Reference to Intestinal Expression of CYP3A4, UGT1A1, ABCB1 and ABCC2
+Pharmacokinetic and Pharmacodynamic Interactions Between the Cholesterol-lowering Ezetimibe and the Non-nucleoside Reverse Transcriptase Inhibitor Efavirenz During Chronic Treatment in Healthy Volunteers With Reference to Intestinal Expression of CYP3A4, UGT1A1, ABCB1 and ABCC2

-Information source: Ernst Moritz Arndt University of Greifswald
+Information source: University Medicine Greifswald

 Link to the current ClinicalTrials.gov record.